bonareri/Customer_Churn_Prediction/README.md

 - Since telecom churn prediction focuses on identifying at-risk customers to prevent churn, recall is crucial.
 - Missing a churner (false negative) means losing a customer, which is costly.
 - XGBoost (Baseline) is the best choice based on recall (0.71), meaning it captures the most churners.
+-

+### Conclusion

+#### Insights
+- The analysis of telecom customer churn reveals key factors influencing customer retention, such as **contract type, monthly charges, tenure, and service subscriptions**.
+- Customers with **month-to-month contracts** exhibit a higher likelihood of churning compared to those with longer-term contracts.
+- **High monthly charges** correlate with higher churn rates, indicating that pricing plays a crucial role in customer retention.
+- Customers who do not subscribe to additional services like **tech support and streaming services** tend to leave at a higher rate.
+- **Longer tenure** customers are less likely to churn, suggesting that loyalty programs may play a role in reducing churn.

+#### Recommendations
+1. **Introduce Loyalty Programs**
+   - Provide incentives for long-term contracts, such as discounts or additional services, to reduce churn among month-to-month subscribers.

+2. **Optimize Pricing Strategies**
+   - Offer tiered pricing or bundled services to cater to different customer segments and reduce dissatisfaction with high monthly charges.

+3. **Enhance Customer Support & Service Offerings**
+   - Encourage the adoption of additional services, such as tech support and premium subscriptions, which correlate with lower churn rates.
+   - Implement proactive customer support to identify and address customer concerns before they result in churn.

+4. **Personalized Retention Strategies**
+   - Utilize predictive modeling to identify at-risk customers and engage them with targeted offers, personalized discounts, or exclusive features.

+5. **Improve Customer Engagement**
+   - Conduct surveys and gather feedback from customers to understand pain points and improve service delivery.
+   - Increase engagement through mobile apps, SMS notifications, or loyalty rewards to keep customers actively involved with the brand.

+By implementing these strategies, telecom companies can proactively reduce churn, improve customer satisfaction, and enhance overall business profitability.